blorente/naylang-documentation/src/ast.md

 due to the sparse specification of the language semantics[^gracespec] and the close ties this language has with its execution model.
 This created a loop where design decisions in the execution model required changes in the AST representation, and vice versa.
-The following diagram represents the current class hierarchy:
+Figure 5.3 represents the current class hierarchy.

 ![Abstract Syntax Tree class hierarchy](images/ast_high_level.pdf)